Beekman Group

-The Beekman Group is a leisure hospitality provider and property developer headquartered in Port Shepstone on the South Coast of KwaZulu-Natal.
+The Beekman Group is a leisure hospitality provider and property developer headquartered in Port Shepstone on the South Coast of KwaZulu-Natal, South Africa.
 The group is known as a leisure services provider of holiday accommodation and resort management services.
 It also has a portfolio of property development, including leisure, residential and commercial properties.
 It started operations in 1970.

 The Beekman Group has been the recipient of the Standard Bank KZN Top business award and several PMR.africa excellence awards along with other industry awards won since its inception.

 History

 The Beekman Group (formerly Beekman Brothers Group) was founded by John Beekman and his brother late Bram Beekman in 1970.
 The group established its first vacation ownership development in 1982 at Banana Beach, which was followed by more Suntide timeshare resorts, including Illovo Sands, Suntide Winkelspruit, Margate Hotel & Cabanas and Qunu Falls.
 The group then joined The Vacation Ownership Association of South Africa (VOASA).
 In 1993, Beekman Group launched its first subsidiary, The Holiday Club.
 The Holiday Club later expanded into Botswana and Zimbabwe.

 Since 2002, the group began acquiring commercial and residential properties, and expanding its asset management portfolio.